zachgenius/CNanoLog/docs/OPTIMIZATION_GUIDE.md

 | **Easy win** | Just use -O3 -march=native | 16-17ns |
 | **Production ready** | Current setup | 19.8ns (already excellent!) |

-**Bottom line:** Your current 29M logs/sec with 0% drops is production-ready.
+**Summary:** Current performance of 29M logs/sec with 0% drops is production-ready.
 The optimizations above are only needed for extreme (>50M logs/sec) scenarios where every nanosecond counts.

-To match NanoLog's 7ns, you'd need to disable timestamps (which defeats the purpose of logging in most cases).
-With timestamps, 14-17ns is achievable and competitive! 🚀
+To match NanoLog's 7ns requires disabling timestamps (which defeats the purpose of logging in most cases).
+With timestamps, 14-17ns is achievable and competitive.